TrellixVulnTeam/hither_U4DF/doc/overview.md

 ## How does hither compare with other tools?

 ### For containerization

-__I'm not aware of any tools that actually try to solve this problem?
-Most people would just put the thing you want to do in the dockerfile?__

 The conventional approach to running a process in a container is to describe the container through a container definition file, which may include the actual